adphi-lp/adphi-www/docpad/src/render/house.html.md

 <h2>TV Room</h2>

-Another recently-renovated room, the TV room was the pledge project for our 2017 pledge class, <a href="/brothers.html#muses">Muses</a>.
+Another recently-renovated room, the TV room was the pledge project for our 2017 pledge class, Muses.
 It boasts theater lighting, three tiers of seating on comfortable couches, and a projection TV for watching movies or playing Smash.

 <img src="/images/tvroom.jpg">